nenavistnyy/Gnomintosh-Tahoe/README.md

-To move the config to your PC, enter the command. dconf load / < gnome_settings.txt
+To transfer extensions from the config, download it and enter - dconf load /org/gnome/shell/extensions/ < gnome_extensions.conf